schauveau/sydpower-mqtt/README.md

-# sydpower-mqtt - debug tool for the SYDPOWER mqtt protocol
+# sydpower-mqtt.py

-This repository provides sydpower-mqtt.py a tool to help in the reverse engineering effort on the SYDPOWER/FOSSIBOT/AFERIY mqtt protocol.
+This repository provides sydpower-mqtt.py, a Python3 script to help in the reverse engineering efforts of the SYDPOWER/FOSSIBOT/AFERIY mqtt protocol.

-Disclaimer: This repository is not affiliated to SYDPOWER, an OEM company that provides portable power stations for other companies such as FOSSIBOT and AFERIY.
+Disclaimer: This tool is not affiliated to SYDPOWER, an OEM company that provides portable power stations for other companies such as FOSSIBOT and AFERIY.

 ## About SYDPOWER